ericrasmussen/chromaticleaves/posts/the-great-template-heist.markdown

 * filter the user list for active users
 * map over the list to create user name and email splices
-* bind the splices list to the `<activeUsers>` node
+* run the user splices against the contents of `<activeUsers>`
-* repeat the inner nodes of `<activeUsers>` for each user
+* bind the result to the `<activeUsers>` node

-This lets us refine our earlier description of Heist: we can think of it as an API for taking a template apart node by node and putting it back together again, optionally splicing in dynamically generated elements or text.
+One helpful way of viewing interpreted Heist is that it's not so much a templating engine as a library for manipulating templates.
+An API for taking a template apart node by node and putting it back together again, optionally splicing in dynamically generated elements or text.
 In fact, a Heist template is literally a list of nodes:

 ```haskell
 -- a Node is an element in a Document from the Text.XmlHtml library